 If your condition does not measurably improve over time following the above suggested protocols, seeking advice of your physician is highly recommended.
 In extreme cases, when nonsurgical treatments do not lead to good outcomes, surgical procedures can be used to realign tendons, remove bone spurs causing pressure on tendons or to remove areas of calcium buildup if any of these are contributing factors affecting your recovery.

 Supplementing with a clinical nutrition product for your condition is also a good idea and can provide targeted nutritional support.
-It is for that reason that MEND Orthopedic was designed.
-MEND Orthopedic contains clinically studied proteins, amino acids, vitamins, minerals, and other nutrients to optimize healing, support bone and wound healing, and reduce low level inflammation.
+It is for that reason that MEND Repair & Recover was designed.
+MEND Repair & Recover contains clinically studied proteins, amino acids, vitamins, minerals, and other nutrients to optimize healing, support bone and wound healing, and reduce low level inflammation.

 1 year ago